CHAPTER NAME: Iron Heralds

 When Master of Sanctity Desimund was slain during the Battle for Transcendence his mantle was passed onto a reluctant Taron.
 Desimund's final gift, passed to Taron after his death, was the remains of the Blade Eternum reforged into a new Crozius to be wieled by Taron in his new command and then any whom bare the title after him.

-Keeper of the Flame Megara
+Keeper of the Temple of the Waters Megara

 When a marine takes up the mantle of Keeper of the Flame they set aside their old name and take up the title Megara.
-Regarded as one with the Chapter's homeworld the Keeper tends to the rites over the Eternal Flame as oversees the final Harrowing of all new recruits.
+Regarded as one with the Chapter's homeworld the Keeper tends to the rites over the First Waters as oversees the final Harrowing of all new recruits.
 The Keepers are regarded as an enigmatic and distant group, perhaps even more so then the Chapter's Techmarines.
-The Keeper of the Flame is regarded as the strangest and most distant by far.
+The Keeper of the Temple of the Waters is regarded as the strangest and most distant by far.
 Indeed many doubt if he even remains truly sane, prone as he is to long silences and random mutterings.
 Despite this he remains a member of the Chapter's Inner Council and Chapter Master Seric is said to highly regard the Keepers advice.
 At least, that is, when he understands it.
 Despite this the Keeper of the Flame and his Chaplains are regarded as a vital part of the Chapter still and as such most overlook their eccentricities.

 Master of the Forge Austilian Ferrum